All Episodes

 The most important thing we can do every day.

-Um make sure that that we you know get fuel back in the state, which I'm getting our ports open right now to get more tankers in here, uh, make sure that our power gets back on, making sure the utilities have every resource they need.
+Make sure that we get fuel back in the state, which I'm getting our ports open right now to get more tankers in here.

 And so that way we can get people back to their homes.

-But you know, Naples, uh, especially if you go out to the mockly in the mockley area there was there last night, they actually didn't get really hit really bad.
+But Naples, especially if you go out to the Mockley, in the Mockley area, there was there last night.

-Um not a wealthy area.
+Not a wealthy area.

-So people are showing up, and but most important thing now is keep everybody alive and then work on getting everybody you know their life back.
+But the most important thing now is keep everybody alive and work on getting everybody their life back.

-As soon as you saw this was headed towards you, you just it was all hands on deck.
+As soon as you saw this was headed towards you, you just, it was all hands on deck.

-Uh I give you a lot of credit.
+I give you a lot of credit.

-It's one of the times that we can look at government doing their job and doing it well and saving people's lives, and as long as we follow through, then it'll be a complete success.
+It's one of the times that we can look at government doing their job and doing it well and saving people's lives.

 And I have no doubt knowing you as well as I do that that's going to happen.

-I know how hard you've been working and uh our thoughts and prayers uh for those people that are going to be inconvenienced further and have damage, and I hope they get the the help and assistance they need quickly.
+I know how hard you've been working and our thoughts and prayers for those people that are going to be inconvenienced further and have damage.

 Thanks so much.

-And my best to the sheriff and to my buddy Carmine down there, okay.
+And my best to the sheriff and to my buddy Carmine down there, okay?

 No, don't even just say Carmine's the greatest guy I ever met.

-The sheriff is the greatest guy ever.
+The sheriff is the greatest guy.

 I don't know if you know that.